Skip to main content

 This is the only time the key is returned in plaintext.
 Save it now: Baseten doesn’t store the secret portion and can’t show it to you again.
 If you lose it, revoke the key and mint a new one.

-The string before the . (here, aBcDeFg) is the prefix.
+The string before the . (here, sky_sCqhBwEy4kPd) is the prefix.
 You’ll use the prefix, not the full key, when fetching or revoking the key later.

-Use the API key from step 2 to call your model.
+Use the API key you minted to call your model.
 Frontier Gateway is OpenAI-compatible, so the OpenAI SDK works with the gateway base URL.
 Replace YOUR_API_KEY in the examples below with the value you saved from the mint-key response.

 Install the OpenAI SDK: